fharris/curiositymicroservice/automatic-deployment.md

 <img width="821" alt="image" src="https://github.com/fharris/curiositymonolith/assets/17484224/79d5a50f-48b6-434f-ad4b-3231d17ecdac">

-Lets repeat the previous step to import the other 2 microservices code from GitHub, **championshipmicroservice** and **curiosityfrontendmicroservice**:
+Let's repeat the previous step to import the other 2 microservices code from GitHub, **championshipmicroservice** and **curiosityfrontendmicroservice**:

-Click the little plus "+" signal next to your avatar. select New Migration and replace the Clone Address with the GitHub address of the original repository which is now https://github.com/fharris/championshipmicroservice and https://github.com/fharris/curiosityfrontendmicroservice respectivelly.After clicking the green button to start the migration, if all goes well, you should be able to see your codebase at [http://localhost:10880/gogs-user/championshipmicroservice](http://localhost:10880/gogs-user/championshipmicroservice)and [https://github.com/fharris/curiosityfrontendmicroservice](https://github.com/fharris/curiosityfrontendmicroservice)   .
+Click the little plus "+" signal next to your avatar. select New Migration and replace the Clone Address with the GitHub address of the original repository which is now https://github.com/fharris/championshipmicroservice and https://github.com/fharris/curiosityfrontendmicroservice respectively.

-Now for the frontend, click the little plus "+" signal next to your avatar and select New Migration and replace the Clone Address with the GitHub address of the original repository which is now [https://github.com/fharris/curiosityfrontendmicroservice](https://github.com/fharris/curiosityfrontendmicroservice) .
+After clicking the green button to start the migration, if all goes well, you should be able to see your codebase at [http://localhost:10880/gogs-user/championshipmicroservice](http://localhost:10880/gogs-user/championshipmicroservice) and [http://localhost:10880/gogs-user/curiosityfrontendmicroservice](http://localhost:10880/gogs-user/curiosityfrontendmicroservice) .